onzfonz/comp227/src/content/0/en/part0c.md

 Let's make one more change to the file so that we can dive a little bit deeper into staged vs unstaged.
 Go ahead and open up your README.md and move over to Line 3 or so, where you have the description.
-Modify the description one more time, or add in another comment into the file.
+Modify the description one more time, or add another comment to the file.
 Save the file and then back at the command prompt, do a status check via git.
 Once you do, you'll see something like this (except yours will be for readme):

 ![git status showing modified files that haven't been staged](../../images/0/partc/gitmodifiednotstaged.png)

 While we have this in red text, notice that rather than it saying it is untracked, now it is saying it has been modified, however, if we were to commit right now, nothing would happen.
-In git when you save a file, git merely tells you that the file that you have saved is in fact different than what you had before.
+In git when you save a file, git merely tells you that the file that you have saved differs from what you had before.
-If you want that file to become part of the record, you'll need to stage the changes, which you can do again by calling this ambiguous term add.
+If you want that file to become part of the record, you'll need to stage the changes, which you can do again by calling this ambiguous term `add`.
 If you were to add the file, then it would show in green again to let you know that it will be committed.
 However, there is a way to automatically commit any of your tracked files into your repository, which is to use the flag -a, so typically when I commit, I do something like this: